 Life can hit you hard

-Driving at speed one day between a hospital, a hospice and home, something let go ― forever.
-The title of the song I’d play as loud as I could as I replayed the memory of my mother wilting in a hospice against the sudden force of a brain tumour.
+Driving at speed one day between a hospital, a hospice and home, something let go ― forever; the title of the song I’d play as loud as I could, recalling the vision of my mother wilting in a hospice bed against the sudden force of a brain tumour.

 Whatever understanding I’d been gripping hold of my whole life flew out the window and I physically felt the wrench.

 I wish I could take your pain for you and release you”

 At the same time, my tiny daughter lay in a huge hospital bed screaming, “All done.
 All done.” — the words she kept hearing from doctors and nurses meant to reassure her the pain would soon be over.
 She’d echo them multiple times a day with every new treatment or examination or enquiry into what the hell was wrong.

 There were three tumours in my family in as many months:

 - A mystery to find one and swiftly remove it.